Landis' conjecture: a survey: A weaker version of Landis' conjecture: real-valued potentials

 Now we use the scaling argument in \cite{BK05} (see Subsection \ref{sub:BKquant}), which we briefly recall here.
 Denote $|z_0|=R$.
 Let $u_R(z)=u\big(R(z+\frac{z_0}{R})\big)$, then $u_R$ satisfies the equation \eqref{eq:beltramilocal} with a rescaled potential $q_R(z)=Rq\big(R(z+\frac{z_0}{R})\big)$, where $\|q_R\|_{L^{\infty}(B_2)}\le R$.
 It can be seen that $|u_R(z)|\le \exp[CC_0R]$ for all $z\in B_2$ and $ u_R\big(-\frac{z_0}{R}\big)=u(0)=1$ with $\big|\frac{z_0}{R}\big|=1$.
 Hence, we have

 and the quantitative estimate \eqref{eq:quantiBeltrami} follows from \eqref{eq:quantilocalBel} by taking $r=R^{-1}$, namely

 \end{proof}

-We turn into Theorems \ref{thm:KSWlocal} and \ref{thm:KSWglobal}.
+We turn to Theorems \ref{thm:KSWlocal} and \ref{thm:KSWglobal}.
 We will first show a sketch of the proofs without the presence of $W$ based on the ideas for Beltrami's system. \begin{thm} Let $u$ be a real solution to

 with $q(z)\ge0$ and $\|q\|_{L^{\infty}(B_2)}\le M$, for some $M\ge1$.
 Assume that $u$ satisfies

 for some $C_0>0$ and furthermore $\|u\|_{L^{\infty}(B_1)}\ge1$.
 Then we have that

 \end{thm} \begin{proof} The first crucial step is that thanks to the non-negativity of $q$, it can be proven that there exists a positive solution $\phi$ satisfying \eqref{eq:otravezlocal} and